jbee/jbee.github.io/purejin/index.md

 * give you headaches (through grotesque limitations, awkward patterns or cryptic error messages)
 * have you google for workarounds and write a lot of really ugly code to do what you want
 * have you clutter your code with hints for the library
-* have you waiting at every start of the application to do something too slow
+* have you waiting at every start of the application to bootstrap
 * unload half of maven central (and therby <a href="#what-about-maven">maven</a>) onto you
 * use techniques that -- while being fancy or "modern" -- cause any of the above